project-gauntlet/gauntlet/README.md

 network, environment variables, ffi or subprocess execution.
 Server saves plugins themselves and state of plugins into SQLite database.

-Frontend is GUI application that uses [iced-rs](https://github.com/iced-rs/iced) as a GUI framework.
+Frontend is GUI module that uses [iced-rs](https://github.com/iced-rs/iced) as a GUI framework.
+It is run in the same process as a server.
-It is also exposes gRPC server that is used by server to render views

 Plugins can create UI using [React](https://github.com/facebook/react).
 Server implements custom React Reconciler (similar to React Native) which renders GUI components to frontend.